Facebook’s founder has finally explained why the firm forces users to run a separate Messenger app.

 He then answered why the app became a mandatory install, rather than an opt-in roll-out, saying: “The reason is that we’re trying to do is build a service that’s good for everyone.”

-“Because Messenger is faster and more focused, if you’re using it, you respond to messages faster, we’ve found,” he said.
+“Because Messenger is faster and more focused,

 “If your friends are slower to respond, we might not have been able to meet up.”